Lying Meaning In Telugu

 Ethically, lying is a complex topic.
 From a moral standpoint, many Telugu-speaking communities adhere to the principle of Satyam (truth), which is deeply ingrained in Indian philosophy.
 However, the ethical evaluation of lying is not always black and white.
 The intent behind the lie, the consequences it brings, and the situation in which it is told all play a role in how it is ethically judged.
 This aligns with the broader philosophical debates on the morality of lying.

-ALSO READ Toucher Meaning In Tamil
+ALSO READ Wassup Meaning In Tamil

 Lying in Literature and Media